Corporate Credit Transaction Examples

 post_tstrans_codeamtpmt_ref_noauth_idsource_idcalculated_balance

-• The first two rows show the transfer from the CC funding account to the CC spending account.
+• Rows 1–2 — The transfer from the CC funding account to the CC spending account.

-• The third row shows the approved authorization amount.
+• Row 3 — The approved authorization amount.
 A 100.00 hold is placed on the account, so the available balance is 0.00.

-• The fourth and fifth rows show the transaction being backed out and settled.
+• Rows 4–5 — The transaction is backed out and settled.

-• The sixth row shows the advice for the merchant credit.
+• Row 6 — The advice for the merchant credit.
 However, the merchant credit is not posted to the account at this time.

-• The seventh, eighth, and ninth rows show the arrival of the merchant credit in the batch settlement file.
+• Rows 7–9 — The arrival of the merchant credit in the batch settlement file.
 Galileo creates a new authorization and backout entry before posting the credit.

 Merchant credit (Mastercard credit)